Configure proxy settings for the on-premises data gateway

 We don't recommend basic proxy authentication.
 Using basic proxy authentication might cause proxy authentication errors that result in the gateway not being properly configured.
 Use a stronger proxy authentication mechanism to resolve.

 In addition to using default credentials, you can add a

 <proxy> element to define proxy server settings in more detail.
 For example, you can specify that your on-premises data gateway should always use the proxy, even for local resources, by setting the bypassonlocal parameter to false.
-This can help in troubleshooting situations, if you want to track all HTTPS requests that originate from a gateway in the proxy log files.
+This setting can help in troubleshooting situations in order to track all HTTPS requests that originate from a gateway in the proxy log files.
 The following sample configuration specifies that all requests must go through a specific proxy with the IP address 192.168.1.10.

 <system.net> <defaultProxy useDefaultCredentials="true"> <proxy autoDetect="false" proxyaddress="http://192.168.1.10:3128" bypassonlocal="false" usesystemdefault="true" /> </defaultProxy> </system.net>